-• In hadron colliders, the energy of the quarks and gluons that participate in the interaction is only a fraction of the energy of the colliding protons.
-To produce W- ans Z-bosons with a mass of 80-90 GeV it was therefore necessary to build an accelerator with a beam energy of 270 GeV.
+- In hadron colliders, the energy of the quarks and gluons that participate in the interaction is only a fraction of the energy of the colliding protons. - To produce W- ans Z-bosons with a mass of 80-90 GeV it was therefore necessary to build an accelerator with a beam energy of 270 GeV. - The beam energy was later increased to 450 GeV.